Singularity of information flow at the Hopf bifurcation point

 (see Appendix \ref{appendix_linear_learning}).
 Moreover, due to the property of the learning rate, it is not affected by parallel translations or constant rescalings of variables.
 Therefore, the learning rate for the original variable $x_1$ coincides with that for the variable $\eta_1$.

 We compare the learning rate given in \eqref{Brusselator_linear_learning} with the numerical simulation results in Fig. \ref{fig:simulation_linear_analysis}.
 In the stationary regime, the learning rate calculated by the linear analysis accurately reproduces the results obtained by numerical simulations.
+Because the linear analysis around the fixed point is valid only in the stationary regime, the corresponding curve is shown only up to the bifurcation point.
 As $b$ approaches the bifurcation point, a deviation begins to emerge between the learning rate obtained by the linear analysis and that from the numerical simulations.
 In the vicinity of the bifurcation point, the system exhibits qualitatively different behavior that is not captured by the linear analysis.
 Therefore, we extend the deterministic bifurcation analysis to the stochastic dynamics described by the Langevin equation and analytically investigate the learning rate near the bifurcation point.

 An important property of the learning rate should also be noted.
 The linear analysis is valid in the stationary regime when the system size is large.
 The learning rate obtained in this regime remains nonzero even in the limit $V\rightarrow \infty$.
 In other words, while information flows cannot be directly defined in deterministic systems, redefining the system as a stochastic process enables the definition of the learning rate.
+A nonzero value of the learning rate in the deterministic limit indicates that correlations among fluctuations around the stable fixed point continue to be created and destroyed at a finite rate, even as the amplitude of the fluctuations vanishes.
 This provides a clue for analyzing the dynamics from the perspective of information flow.